 Top of Page

-Widcombe – The Place to Eat
+Widcombe – The Place to Eat and Drink

 Widcombe Parade hosts two excellent bistro-style dining venues for lunch and supper, each with a different atmosphere and high quality cuisine, a Chinese restaurant with well-deserved reputation, and Indian and American food takeaways.

 The Ring O’ Bells is a bustling wine bar with scrubbed wooden tables and benches.
 The menu contains such dishes as baked red mullet and sea bass, with boulangère potatoes.
 There is also a good sized function room upstairs, ideal for a private party, dance or group activity.
 Sunday night is music night at this popular venue - for the gig list, click here.